Nickland42/HWweek1/README.md

 # Beginner Bootcamp Homework

- Nick's Thought's
+Nick's Thoughts

- wow, this was very very challenging. at first i was really lost but i'm happy with the progress i have made toady. i can defently feel my lack of experance.
+wow, this was very very challenging. at first i was really lost.
+But I just took my time and used the nice code reading skills from class this week.
+I have spent all day on it and feel I can't get much further.
+If I was reminded how to do a few things and had a bit more time I would complete this project.
+I'm happy with the progress I have made today.

+I must say I can definitely feel my lack of experience.
+But I am amazed with how much i have learnt this week.

+see you monday
+Nick

 <!--